For incoming music students in 2022-23

 Students interested in a music major or minor are eligible for Music Achievement Awards ranging from $2,000 to $10,000 annually.
-Ensemble Grants of $1,000 annually are now available for students not planning to major or minor.
+Ensemble Grants of $1,000 annually are also available for students not planning to major or minor in music.
 All instruments and voice parts are encouraged to apply.

 Music Scholarship Audition Information